System Definition#

 A geometry can define regions: groups, loops, surfaces, and volumes.
 A geometric region is defined by its topological dimensionality and its assigned intrinsic ID.
 Underlying elements are gathered during use.

-• Boundary conditions and coupling are not applied to the geometry directly, but rather are refer to region instances within each system (as a geometry can be patterned across systems).
+• Boundary conditions are not applied to the geometry, but rather, bind to the system instance and region (as a geometry may be patterned across systems).

 Physics#